turakz/library-catalogue/README.md

 # library-catalog

-basic CML library catalogue system (completed prototype of project found in Bjarne Stroustrup's Programming: Principles and Practice Using C++)
+basic CML library catalog system (completed prototype of project found in Bjarne Stroustrup's Programming: Principles and Practice Using C++)

 user can record a transaction for a patron checking out or returning a book to the library.